Testing the framework of the halo occupation distribution with assembly bias modeling and empirical extensions: Extensions

 We first examine the impact of this new parameter on the galaxy correlation function using the Aemulus $\nu$ tier 2 simulations.
 In Figure~\ref{fig:baryon_xi0_effect}, we present the result for $\xi_{0}$ in redshift space by computing the ratio with and without the $B_{f}$ parameter for hundreds of HOD models.
 The red shaded area shows the inner 68\% and 95\% distribution of the samples.
 The result shows that the change in halo mass of up to 50\% can have a significant impact on the amplitude of the correlation function, with a larger impact at small scales where the one-halo term is more dominant.

 In the left-hand panel of Figure~\ref{fig:baryon_constraint}, we show the constraint on the growth rate related parameters considering the baryonic effect and compare them with the reference results.
 It shows that the cosmological inference is almost unchanged, indicating that the approximate model doesn't affect the measurement of $f\sigma_{8}$.
 On the other hand, the constraint on the parameter $B_{f}$ is centered at unity.
 We do not see a noticeable baryonic effect from this clustering analysis.
 In order to see if this result is due to a statistical fluke or not, we also run tests with the new emulator on the CMASS galaxies split by different properties and find that although the growth rate measurement is not significantly affected (Figure~\ref{fig:orphan_constraint_growth}), the constraint on $B_{f}$ is somewhat higher than Aemulus V. We display the constraint in the left panel of Figure~\ref{fig:baryon_parameter_dis}.
-This seems to show that the halo mass prediction from the N-body simulation is underestimated.
+Because $B_{f}$ is a scaling factor for halo mass, the preference for $B_{f}>1$ indicates that the halo mass prediction from the N-body simulation is somewhat underestimated.
 However, the deviation from unity is less than $2\sigma$, and thus the finding is not conclusive.
+In addition, $B_{f}$ is correlated with other parameters, affecting both centrals and satellites.
+The high value of $B_{f}$ correlates with slightly lower $f_{max}$, the incompleteness parameter of central occupancy at the massive end, and lower $\eta_{vs}$, the velocity bias of satellites and slightly higher $\alpha$ for satellite occupancy.
+In general, a high $B_{f}$ can produce a galaxy mock with higher satellite fraction and thus lower number of centrals in order to preserve the galaxy number density.
+To maintain the galaxy bias anchored by a large scale measurement, the lower number of centrals has to be offset by less occupancy of the more massive halos and thus a lower value of $f_{max}$.
+Since the overall impact of $B_{f}$ is relatively weak at large scales where the centrals dominate (Fig.~\ref{fig:baryon_xi0_effect}), this influence is not very significant.
+For the same reason, a high value of $B_{f}$ can limit satellites to a narrower range of halo mass (a halo before scaling without satellites can host satellites after scaling, and there are fewer halos available at the massive end due to $f_{max}$).
+The model has to produce more satellite pairs with a faster occupancy (higher $\alpha$) as a function of halo mass.
+In order to balance the enhanced clustering due to more one-halo terms, the velocity field needs to be suppressed to fit the data.